Two WAY sWITCH

 What-Exactly-Is-a-Two-Way-Switch

-What Exactly Is a Two-Way Switch?
+What Exactly Is a 2 Way Switch?

 You’ve probably seen them before those unassuming switches on the wall that look like any other.
 But here the twist they are part of a clever system that lets you turn a single light on or off from two different locations.
 Think of it like having two volume buttons on your phone one on each side.
 No matter which hand you use, you can adjust the sound without fumbling around.